-- 2. Bricks and mortar

-- 3. Caring for children and parents

-- 4. Mental capacity
+Contents 1.
+Marriage, cohabitation and divorce 2.
+Bricks and mortar 3.
+Caring for children and parents 4.
+Mental capacity 10

 Choice is a wonderful thing, and successful people running businesses are more empowered than ever before when it comes to managing family life...
-04 06

-The modern family it's complicated
+The modern family - it's complicated

-Helen Bunker Chair, Business Group Head Private Client - London
+Helen BunkerPartner, Business Group Head Private Client - London